 To see what I was in my anello diaper bag when my daughter was 3 months old, check out this article.

 Even if you’re exclusively breastfeeding, it’s good to have a few of these on hand so your partner can feed the baby too!
 My daughter preferred Betta bottles as a newborn before becoming a fan of Pigeon bottles.
 Amazon Japan has a great selection of baby bottles that sometimes even go on sale.

 The hospital or clinic you give birth at will likely provide you with a pack or two of these but just in case, have a pack for newborns ready at home or buy cloth diapers from any baby store or online retailer, such as Amazon Japan, in advance.
 For more information about what to look for, check out my review of newborn diapers in Japan.

 Baby wipes (おしりふき)

 There are plenty of baby wipes to choose from in Japan and you can find most popular brands on Amazon Japan or at any baby store.
 I would recommend buying a single pack from a few brands rather than committing to a box so that you can see what works best for your baby.
-I used moony wipes when my daughter was a newborn because they were thick, gentle on my baby’s skin, came out of the package easily, and were not too big, and affordable.
+I used moony wipes when my daughter was a newborn because they were thick, gentle on my baby’s skin, came out of the package easily, were not too big, and affordable.
 However, if we could go back, we might have chosen a different wipe, especially after testing several Japanese baby wipe brands later on.
 If you want to figure out what kind of wipe to use for your little one, read this article looking at popular baby wipes in Japan.